 Board and Management Structure

-Professor Graeme Clark AC, initiated and led research at the University of Melbourne, with support from the Bionic Ear Institute, resulting in the multi-channel cochlear implant (bionic ear) for people with severe-to-profound hearing loss.
+Professor Graeme Clark AC, Lasker Laureate, initiated and led research at the University of Melbourne, with support from the Bionic Ear Institute, resulting in the multi-channel cochlear implant (bionic ear) for people with severe to profound hearing loss.
 The device has been developed industrially by Cochlear Limited.
-It is the first clinically successful method of restoring brain function, and the first advance in helping deaf children to communicate in the last 200 years.
-It was the first cochlear implant of any type to be approved by the U.S. Food and Drug Administration as sage and effective for use on children.
+It is the first clinically successful method of restoring a human sense, and the first advance in helping deaf children to communicate in the last 250 years.
+It was the first cochlear implant of any type to be approved by the U.S. Food and Drug Administration as safe and effective for use on children.

 Professor Stephen O’Leary holds the William Gibson Chair of Otolaryngology at The University of Melbourne.
 Stephen obtained his PhD at The University of Melbourne in 1994, and completed surgical training in

 Ear Nose and Throat - Head and Neck Surgery in 1998.
 Stephen has undertaken post-doctoral research at Oxford University, UK and the University of Utrecht, the Netherlands.
 Since then he has worked as both a surgeon and a medical researcher at The University of Melbourne and the Royal Victorian Eye and Ear Hospital.
 Stephen is known internationally for his clinical and research activities in ear disease, hearing and balance, and particularly for contributions to cochlear implantation.
 He also has strong research interests in the use of simulation in surgical education, and in ear disease amongst Indigenous Australians.

 Grant Holley serves in the role of chairman of the Graeme Clark Foundation.